 Peter Borschberg is based in the Department of History at the National University of Singapore.
 He is also an Associate Fellow at the Nalanda-Sriwijaya Centre, Institute of Southeast Asian Studies (ISEAS) and a Guest Professor in Modern History at the University of Greifswald.
 He is also the author of The Singapore and Melaka Straits: Violence, Security and Diplomacy in the 17th Century, Jacques de Coutre's Singapore and Johor 1594-c.
-1625, and Hugo Grotius, the Portuguese, and Free Trade in the East Indies and Journal, Memorials and Letters of Cornelis Matelieff de Jonge: Security, Diplomacy and Commerce in 17th-century Southeast Asia.
+1625, Hugo Grotius, the Portuguese, and Free Trade in the East Indies and Journal, Memorials and Letters of Cornelis Matelieff de Jonge: Security, Diplomacy and Commerce in 17th-century Southeast Asia.

 "...reads like a swashbuckling Hollywood tale...a treasure trove of historical nuggets and gems.
 Students and history buffs will dig into this and emerge richer from encountering this Flemish trader and gem merchant's life and times." - Colin Goh

 "This fine book is a major addition to the early accounts of European visitors to Siam...The editor provides a long introduction, detailed annotations, very full glossaries of places and things, a timeline, and many old maps and prints.
 What historians ought to make of De Coutre’s memories is another matter, but it is great to have this source in clear sight." - Chris Baker